kitnato/neverquest/Neverquest.md

 #### Level

-+1 level for each stat allocation and skill acquisition.
++1 level for each attribute allocation and skill acquisition.
 The character level in combination with the global level determines the monster level.

 #### Scrap